AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 #### Git Line Endings: Working Tree vs. Index

-You may see the following message when you commit files containing `CRLF` line endings locally (e.g., if you're on Windows and introduced a new file, or if you're not on Windows and renormalized the line endings for your codebase):
+You may see the following message when you stage files containing `CRLF` line endings locally (e.g., if you're on Windows and introduced a new file, or if you're not on Windows and renormalized the line endings for your codebase):

 ```
 warning: CRLF will be replaced by LF in <file-name>.